Dyshidrotic Dermatitis on Hands

 • Topical Corticosteroids:

-• Potent topical corticosteroids (e.g., clobetasol propionate) are often the first line of treatment to reduce inflammation and itching.
+• Potent topical corticosteroids (e.g., Dermovate) are often the first line of treatment to reduce inflammation and itching.
 Apply once or twice daily during flare-ups.
+For example, a common treatment in primary care could be: Mometasone 0.1% 1000g OD for 4 weeks, then twice a week (for maintenance)

-• For maintenance, milder corticosteroids may be used to control symptoms and prevent relapses.
+• For maintenance, milder corticosteroids may be used to control symptoms and prevent relapses (ie eumovate).

 • Topical Emollients: